h1st-ai/h1st/docs/source/concepts/object-model.rst

 #####
 An H1st Graph is essentially a flowchart, modeling a real-world workflow.
 It is a directed graph describing an execution flow (and not a data flow).
 There may be conditionals and loops in an H1st Graph.

-H1st Graphs describe both high-level business workflows, as well as low-level model-to-model execution flow.
+H1st Graphs can describe both high-level business workflows, as well as low-level model-to-model execution flow.

 Node
 ####